Sporothrix brasiliensis: Treatment

 Sporotrichosis caused by S.brasiliensis is difficult to treat due to resistance to main antifungal therapies.
 Current treatment recommendations for both felines and humans mainly include the antifungal drug itraconazole.
 Alternative therapies include the use of terbinafine and potassium iodine for cutaneous infection, and amphotericin B for severe pulmonary and disseminated forms of infection.

 Issues with Treatment

 While itraconazole has shown moderate effectiveness against S.brasiliensis, strains of the fungus that display resistance against the drug have been documented.
 In addition, the treatment of felines is particularly difficult as care requires prolonged intervals of time daily and many cats fail to respond well to therapies.
 As such abandonment of treatments is frequent and typically occurs with the observed healing of skin lesions.
-Due to this the recurence of disease can typically occur with higher severity while increasing the chances of antifungal resistance strain development.
+Due to this the recurrence of disease can typically occur with higher severity while increasing the chances of antifungal resistance strain development.
 Failure to complete treatment regimens also contributes to the continued spread of the disease to other cats and humans.